 The article also noted, “The Government of Norway presented similar medals to other Coast Guard men in January in recognition of the saving of the lives of the crew of the Norwegian steamer Cibao…”

 1927 was the height of Prohibition, and the 21 cases of choice liquor had been consigned to the ship by the Bolivian embassy in Washington, DC.
-International law was clear on the subject—within the embassy, the laws of Bolivia were in effect, and Bolivia had no rules against liquor consumption.
+International law was clear on the subject—within the embassy, Bolivian law was in effect, and Bolivia had no laws against liquor consumption.

-“And so when the liquor was taken over by the Government, the Government had the responsibility of seeing that it got safely to its rightful owners.
+“And so when the Government took over the liquor, the Government had the responsibility of seeing that it got safely to its rightful owners.
 Uncle Sam had to deliver the goods,” the Independent reported.

 There is another twist to the story of the Kyziskes.